Sebastian Faust: Day of Judgement (1999)

 During the 1999 DC Comics crossover event, Day of Judgment, Faust joins with other magical characters of the DC Universe to form the Sentinels of Magic.
-The denizens of Hell have invaded Earth, led by Asmodel, an angel with the powers of Spectre.
+The denizens of Hell have invaded Earth, led by Asmodel, an angel with the powers of the Spectre.
 Faust teams up with a varied group of superheroes, including Atom, Superman, Firestorm and Enchantress.
 They travel to Hell itself and eventually, to the City of Dis, Hell's center of power, to relight its fires.
 During the trip, the heroes are temporarily trapped under the frozen River Styx.
 Faust manages to rescue Enchantress first; since he has no soul, he is not tormented by the river's waters.
 Inside the city, the heroes discover the demon Nebiros, who has stayed behind to guard the frozen fires.
 In battle, Faust releases Blue Devil, whose bones he had apparently bought from a mysterious marketplace.
 Nebiros is slain due to Firestorm changing the water in his body to cement.
 Faust regains his soul.
 When the combined forces of the superheroes are not enough to relight the fires.
 Faust realizes what must be done and murders Enchantress, losing his soul, restarting the fires, and saving the Earth all at once.

 In the aftermath of this event, Faust, having developed romantic feelings for Enchantress, would work to find ways of reviving Enchantress.